-- 4. The EU organic logo must: - a) appear at least 9mm high and 13.5mm wide, or - b) appear 6mm high for very small packages, and - c) have a proportional height to width ratio of 1:1.5 - 5.
-The EU organic logo may appear: - a) in negative, if the background of your packaging is dark. - b) in the single colour of your packaging if you are only able to print one colour. - c) with an outer line around it to improve how it stands out on coloured backgrounds.
+4. The EU organic logo must:

+- a) appear at least 9mm high and 13.5mm wide, or - b) appear 6mm high for very small packages, and - c) have a proportional height to width ratio of 1:1.5 - 5.
+The EU organic logo may appear: - a) in negative, if the background of your packaging is dark. - b) in the single colour of your packaging if you are only able to print one colour. - c) with an outer line around it to improve how it stands out on coloured backgrounds. - d) in conjunction with other logos and text referring to organic, providing this does not overlap, obscure or change the logo.